What Does an HR Manager Do? (and How to Become One)

 How Much Do HR Managers Make?

 Speaking of salaries, you may wonder how much the average HR manager makes.
-The compensation for an HR manager can depend on many factors, but according to data from the United States Bureau of Labor Statistics (BLS), the median annual salary for human resources managers was $130,000 as of May 2022.
+Their compensation can depend on many factors, but according to data from the United States Bureau of Labor Statistics (BLS), the median annual salary for human resources managers was $130,000 as of May 2022.
 However, it is also worth noting that the highest 10 percent of HR managers earned in excess of $224,000 annually — so the potential salary range is quite broad.

 Factors Influencing HR Manager’s Salary

-Of course, many factors can influence an HR manager’s salary, starting with the geographic region where the person is being hired.
+Of course, many factors can influence salary, starting with the geographic region where the person is being hired.
 In larger cities in which the cost of living is higher, HR manager salaries may be higher as well.
-Likewise, the candidate’s level of experience and formal education may affect the salary of an HR manager.
+Likewise, the candidate’s level of experience and formal education may affect their salary.
 A candidate with a master’s degree, for example, is likely to make more than a candidate with a bachelor’s degree.

 Job Outlook and Growth

-The job outlook for HR managers is promising, with BLS data projecting growth of 5 percent between 2022 and 2032 alone (faster growth than average for all occupations).
-On average, about 15,500 openings for HR managers are projected each year over the course of the next decade.
+The job outlook for HR managers is promising, with BLS data projecting growth of 6 percent between 2023 and 2033 alone (faster growth than average for all occupations).
+On average, about 15,500 openings are projected each year over the course of the next decade.

 Is a Career in HR Management Right for You?